-The Suns won their second straight game, knocking off New Orleans, 111-108, in overtime.
+Despite trailing by as many as 19 points, the Phoenix Suns won their second straight game, defeating the New Orleans Hornets, 111-108, in overtime.

 The Suns fell behind early as New Orleans jumped out to a 31-23 lead after the first quarter.
 The Hornets came out shooting well, making 12 of 18 shots in the opening quarter.
 They cooled off in the second quarter, shooting just 42.9 percent, but the Suns were unable to take advantage.
 Phoenix cut the Hornets lead to six and the score was 53-47 at halftime.